CS417 Exam 3

 (c) Data is replicated across storage devices on multiple computers for fault tolerance.

-(d) It provides services only over a local area network.
+(d) It provides services only over a local area network. - A clustered file system does NOT:

 (a) Require a distributed lock manager.